qbatten/jekyll-ebook_reader/README.md

 ```

-## Contributing
+## Troubleshooting & Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/qbatten/jekyll-ebook_reader.
+Bug reports and pull requests are welcome on GitHub at [github.com/qbatten/jekyll-ebook_reader](https://github.com/qbatten/jekyll-ebook_reader).

-## Acknowledgments
+## Acknowledgments & License

-EPUB.js is an awesome library and I'm really grateful for the work they do!
-This plugin is really just a simple wrapper around that library that makes it easy to use with Jekyll.
-The JavaScript code used here is based closely on epubjs's demo code, with some changes made for aesthetics and compatibility with the layout I chose.
+EPUB.js is an awesome library and you should check them out!
+This plugin is really just a simple wrapper around their hypothesis-reader library that makes it easy to use with Jekyll.
+The JavaScript code used here is based closely on epubjs's demo code, with some small changes made for aesthetics and compatibility with the layout I chose.

-## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+See LICENSE.md for details on licensing.